 This pool, located in a park bearing the same name just across the river from Zilker Park and the Barton Springs Pool, is also fed by a natural cold spring.
 Its name comes from an eddy or small whirlpool formed by a current caused by a large boulder at a nearby swimming spot in the river.

-A businessman bought the land surrounding the springs and the swimming hole over 100 years ago and built a concrete pool over it, which quickly became the hotspot (or cool spot) of Austin.
+A businessman bought the land surrounding the springs and the swimming hole over 100 years ago and built a concrete pool over it, quickly becoming Austin’s hotspot (or cool spot).
 It is operated today by the city of Austin, which has created swimming lanes and various depth areas along with picnic spots and other facilities around it.

 Deep Eddy Pool is open daily from 8:00 a.m. to 8:00 pm, and a small entry fee is collected at the park.
 Visitors can also enjoy a walking trail and community gardens around the pool and park area.